MarcoValente/muon-coll-steering/README.md

-# HH Muon collider
+# Muon collider steering

-This repository stores a set of scripts for the studies of HH production and detection at muon colliders.
-The code is fully based on the docker images provided by INFN `infnpd/mucoll-ilc-framework:1.0-centos8`.
+This repository stores a set of helper scripts for launching simulation and reconstruction of the MuonColliderSoft.
+The code is fully based on the docker images provided by INFN `infnpd/mucoll-ilc-framework:1.0-centos8` and the steering of the docker image is done with the `docker-compose` multi-container manager (generally provided with docker installations).

 ## Download the test input files
 After cloning this project, test input files can be downloaded by executing